2017 Flu Vaccinations

 There are public and private Quadrivalent vaccines available.

-The public vaccine is provided free of charge by the Government for specific groups (see below), while private vaccines will be available for purchase from all SmartClinics centres for approximately $14.95 (or $9.95 during our Early Bird offer!).
+The public vaccine is provided free of charge by the Government for specific groups (see below), while private vaccines will be available for purchase from most SmartClinics centres for approximately $14.95.
 Some Doctors may also charge a consult fee for private flu vaccination appointments.
-Please contact your local SmartClinics centre if you would like to know if bulk-billing vaccination appointments are available with your preferred Doctor.
+Please contact your local SmartClinics centre if you would like to know the cost for the vaccination at your local medical centre and if bulk-billing vaccination appointments are available with your preferred Doctor.

 Am I eligible for the free Government flu shot?